 Parks, gardens and wetlands throughout our villages provide a home for lots of other species, including the eastern blue-tongue lizard, superb fairy-wren, royal spoonbill, buff-banded rail, eastern water dragon, New Holland honeyeater, peregrine falcon, dwarf eastern tree frog, silvereye and tawny frogmouth.

-Draft Urban Ecology Strategic Action Plan
+Urban Ecology Action Plan

 The City has already begun doing its part to promote biodiversity in the local area.
 Here are just some of our initiatives.